 The park is in two sections: the lower park holds the visitor center and several buildings, and the upper park once functioned as an infirmary during the battles and an original grist mill.
 The visitor center video tells of the 10 days from the time of the crossing through the revolutionaries’ victories at Trenton and Princeton.

-Open Tuesday through Sunday.
+Open every day.
 Bowman’s Tower, which is also in the park, is open every day as well (weather permitting).